-From design and product development to assembly and delivery, Metaltech’s versatility and ability to scale projects means your needs are always taken into account.
+From design and product development to assembly and delivery, Metaltech’s versatility and ability to scale your metal fabrication projects means your needs are always taken into account.

-To support our customers while focusing on innovation, continuous improvement, and profitability in everything we do; by utilizing the best people, processes and technology.
+Metaltech’s mission is to support our customers while focusing on innovation, continuous improvement, and profitability in everything we do.
+We accomplish this by utilizing the best people, processes and technology.

 I was always good at math.
 My dad used to quiz me with word problems featuring parts of our farm, like the cattle.
 He taught me to break a problem down into its smallest form and then put it back together.
 I believe this is still the best way to problem-solve today—to take big problems and break them down into smaller projects or processes.